UI/UX Design Trending 12 min read

 Bento Grid Design:

-Visit any modern website in 2025, and you'll see it everywhere: the Bento Grid.
-From Apple to Notion to innovative startups - this Japanese-inspired layout system is revolutionizing how we design digital interfaces.
-In this comprehensive guide, you'll learn why Bento Grids are the most important UI trend of 2025 and how to leverage them for your projects.
+Visit any modern website in 2026, and you'll see it everywhere: the Bento Grid.
+From Apple to Notion to indie startups - this Japanese-inspired layout system has changed how we structure digital interfaces.
+In this guide, you'll learn why Bento Grids are the most significant UI trend of 2026 and how to apply them in your own projects.

 1. What is Bento Grid Design?